 The longer you cook your neeps, the softer they will get; the colour will change from the creamy white colour to deep orange.

-Put the neeps back in the pan and begin to mash with a potato masher, just in the same way you would mash potatoes.
-When you mash them, a lot of water can come out; you can try and drain this by tipping the pan; just be careful not to lose any of those glorious neeps.
+Put your boiled neeps back in the pan and begin to mash with a potato masher, just in the same way you would mash potatoes.
+When you mash them, a lot of water can come out; you can try and drain this by tipping the pan.
+Just be careful not to lose any of those glorious neeps.

-I like my mashed neeps / mashed swede plain just as they are, but many people like to add white pepper and nutmeg to them too.
-Serve alongside mashed tatties and haggis, or just as a healthy side vegetable to have with your meal.
-Another popular recipe is to combine the mashed neep with mashed carrot, or both mashed but served separately.
-We also have a large dollop of neeps at Christmas dinner too!
-It would be ideal for a vegetarian looking for something new to try in their recipes.
+I like my bashed neeps plain just as they are, but many people like to add white pepper and nutmeg to them too.
+A knob of butter stirred through makes them extra creamy.
+Serve alongside mashed tatties and haggis, or just as a healthy side vegetable with your meal.

 When I was a child, we often went to a big Halloween party at the local WRI hall, it was a highlight of the year, and I absolutely loved it.
 We would often spend a great deal of time making our own custom costume (a lost art nowadays), but the most fun part of the night was the judging of the "neepie lanterns".